Frequently Asked Questions

 - Data Editor role allows an account to modify test results before test results are verified or published.

 - Data Administrator can verify and supersede test records and also can delete sample and/or test records, in addition to all of the access rights of the Data Editor role.

-- Lab Manager role gives an account the ability to manager users within a laboratory, including modifying, editing, and deleting accounts, in addition to all of the access rights of the Data Administrator role.
+- Organization Manager role gives an account the ability to manager users within a organization/laboratory, including modifying, editing, and deleting accounts, in addition to all of the access rights of the Data Administrator role.